Modelling resource contention in multi-robot task allocation problems with uncertain timing: Framework

 For the first case, consider a simple example of two robots, $A$ and $B$, that both need to perform an action at the same location.
 Only one robot can perform their action at the location at a time, so the second robot may have to wait for the first robot to complete its action before commencing its own action.
 If robot $A$ must perform its action before $B$, then the time that robot $A$ starts its action, $T^{s}_{A}$, is simply the time that it arrives at the location, $T^{a}_{A}$.
 The time that it finishes the action at, $T^{f}_{A}$, is given by:

-where the sum is performed by adding the means and variances of $T^{s}_{A}$ and $D_{A}$.
+where the mean and variance of $T^{f}_{A}$ are the sum of the means and variances respectively of $T^{s}_{A}$ and $D_{A}$.
 Since robot $B$ can only commence its action after $A$ has finished, the time that robot $B$ starts its action, $T^{s}_{B}$ is given by:

 where the $\max$ is calculated using the approximation described in Section \ref{s:max}.
 The time that robot $B$ completes its action, $T^{f}_{B}$, is then given by: